Why Zig When There is Already C++, D, and Rust?

 Custom allocators make manual memory management a breeze.
 Zig has a debug allocator that maintains memory safety in the face of use-after-free and double-free.
 It automatically detects and prints stack traces of memory leaks.
 There is an arena allocator so that you can bundle any number of allocations into one and free them all at once rather than manage each allocation independently.
 Special-purpose allocators can be used to improve performance or memory usage for any particular application’s needs.

-: Actually there is a string concatenation operator (generally an array concatenation operator), but it only works at compile time, so there’s still no runtime heap allocation with that.
+: Actually there is a string concatenation operator (generally an array concatenation operator), but it only works at compile time, so it still doesn’t do any runtime heap allocation.

 First-class support for no standard library